 Important note: the dates, material covered, and weightings for all examinations are subject to change without notice.
 In this course, there will be three exams.
+The Final Exam is cumulative.
 An outline and term paper are optional.
-The final exam is cumulative.
-The optional paper is due 11/20.
-If you are choosing to write an optional paper, an outline of the paper must be submitted by 10/18.
+The optional paper is due 03/27.
+If you are choosing to write an optional paper, an outline of the paper must be submitted by 02/26.
 The outline is worth 4%.

 In order to be fair to all students, Psychology courses adhere to the evaluation described on the course outline.
-Accordingly, requests for grade changes, make-up tests, assignments, or other work to increase grades will not be supported.
+Accordingly, requests for make-up tests, assignments, or other work to increase grades will not be supported unless specified on the course outline.
 In this course, the evaluation is as follows:

-Option 1 (default): If you choose this option, you do not need to contact me about Option 2.
-If I don't receive an email, on or before, September 18 indicating that you have chosen Option 2, you will be evaluated according to Option 1, automatically.
+Option 1 (default):

+If you choose this option, you do not need to contact me about Option 1.
+If I don't receive an email, on or before, January 26 indicating that you have chosen Option 2, you will be evaluated according to Option 1, automatically.

-Exam I
+Exam I 33%

-Exam II 28% Exam III (Final exam period) 39%
+Exam II 28%

+Exam III (Final exam period) 39%

+Option 2:

-Option 2: If you choose this option, you must let me know by email, on or before, September 18.
-You must send me an email clearly indicating that you are choosing to be evaluated in PSYO 313 according to Option 2.
-All emails must be sent to me using my UBCO email address: paul.gabias@ubc.ca
+If you choose this option, you must let me know by email, on or before, January 26.
+You must send me an email clearly indicating that you are choosing to be evaluated in PSYO 314 according to Option 2.
+All emails must be sent to me using my UBCO email address: paul.gabias@ubc.ca.